 Porting a Driver from WDM to WDF

-The topics in this section describe how to convert an existing WDM driver to a Kernel-Mode Driver Framework (KMDF) driver.
+The topics in this section describe how to convert an existing WDM driver to a Kernel-Mode Driver Framework (KMDF) driver or a User-Mode Driver Framework (UMDF) version 2 driver.

-Architecturally, framework-based drivers are similar to WDM drivers.
+Architecturally, Windows Driver Frameworks (WDF) drivers are similar to WDM drivers.
 A WDM driver consists of a DriverEntry function, various dispatch routines that the operating system calls to service I/O requests, and additional driver-specific utility functions.
-A framework-based driver consists of a DriverEntry function, various event callback functions that the framework calls to service I/O requests, and additional driver-specific utility functions.
-However, within this broad structure, the two models have important differences, which are discussed later.
+A WDF driver consists of a DriverEntry function, various event callback functions that the framework calls to service I/O requests, and additional driver-specific utility functions.
+However, within this broad structure, the two models have important differences.

 - Preparing for Porting